IRS Fresh Start Program Overview

-However, you may still qualify for the first-time penalty abatement, which existed before the FSI.
+However, you may still qualify for the first-time penalty abatement, which existed before the Fresh Start Program.
 For example, when you don’t file a return or if you pay late, the IRS adds penalties to your account.
-If this is your first time facing penalties, you can have them both erased through the first-time penalty abatement waiver.
+If this is your first time facing penalties, you can have them erased through the first-time penalty abatement waiver.
 To qualify, you must not have tax penalties for the previous three years among other requirements.
 Even if you don’t qualify for first-time penalty abatement, you may also consider removing penalties if you have “reasonable cause” for not meeting your tax obligations.

 You may want to get help from a tax professional when applying for penalty abatement.